JamesNurdin/ECO-LEAF/timelog.md

 ### 17th February
 * *2 Hours* Carried on with the design and started on work for the power source section.
 ### 18th February
-* * 1 Hour* Finished the static section and moved onto the dynamic section of the power source.
+* *1 Hour* Finished the static section and moved onto the dynamic section of the power source.

 ## Week 23
 ### 19th February
-* *4 Hours* Worked on events section of the design and included a graphic of the event schedule.
+* *4 Hours* Worked on the events section of the design and included a graphic of the event schedule.
 ### 20th February
 * *6 Hours* Finished off the design section of the document and moved onto implementation.
 ### 22nd February